 About one-third of all employees use credit card reimbursement to purchase SaaS applications.
 One strategy to prevent the recurrence of shadow IT is to introduce new policies, such as limiting employees’ ability to acquire software using expense reimbursement.

-About one-third of all employees use credit card reimbursement to purchase SaaS applications.
+About one-sixth of all employees use credit card reimbursement to purchase SaaS applications.